Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies

 \subsection{Influence on the electron fraction and kilonova colour}

-In addition to being a primary source of cooling, neutrinos can change the electron fraction, $\ye$, of matter through charged current reactions, including electron, positron, $\nue$ and $\nua$ captures on free neutrons and protons.
+Neutrino interactions change the electron fraction, $\ye$, of matter through charged current reactions, including electron, positron, $\nue$ and $\nua$ captures on free neutrons and protons.
 All these reactions are relevant inside the neutrino surfaces to change $\ye$ from cold, neutrino-less, $\beta$-equilibrium conditions ($\ye \sim 0.05$ for the relevant densities) to finite temperature, neutrino trapped equilibrium conditions.
-In the following, we will assume that the net effect is an increase in $\ye$ from $\sim 0.05$ to $0.15$.
-Since the luminosities we are considering in this work represent the radiation streaming freely outside the neutrino surface in out-of-equilibrium conditions.
+Additionally, neutrino emission and irradiation can further change $\ye$ also outside the neutrino surface in out-of-equilibrium conditions.
 Simulations including neutrino transport can follow in detail the evolution of the ejecta properties.
 The contribution of the different processes and their outcome can also be analysed in post-processing \citep[see e.g.][]{Martin:2017dhc}.
 Here we want to focus on a simpler question: how does the variation in the neutrino luminosity observed in our simulation sample possibly translate in a variation of $\ye$ for a representative expanding fluid elements?

-We assume a (simplified) model for the evolution of the $\nue$ and $\nua$ luminosities.
-In particular, for $\nua$'s we have:
+To answer this question, we assume a simplified model for the evolution of the $\nu_i$ (with $i=\nue,\nua$) luminosities: